mongodb/mongodb-atlas-cli/README.md

 ### Getting started

-Run `mongocli config` to set up your credentials.
+Run `mongocli config` to set up your credentials, this is optional and you can use [env variables](#environment-variables) instead.

 If you're working with Ops Manager or CLoud Manager you need to define the service using `--service`